POSITION IDENTIFICATION

 GENERAL FUNCTION

-The Preparatory Math Specialist-WP works closely with students across the curricula developing math skills and determines math placement for entering students.
-The Preparatory Math Specialist oversees the operation of the Math Center in the Grizzly Tutoring Lab, maintains a professional math learning environment, selects, trains, schedules, and supervises undergraduate math tutors, plans and implements training and professional development opportunities for student staff, seeks input from users of Math Center services and evaluates Math Center effectiveness, promotes and informs the campus community about math support available at the Center, and maintains effective communication with academic administrators and faculty about Math Center programs.
-The Preparatory Math Specialist-WP is designated an Academic Affiliate and teaches 3 credit hours per fall and spring semester in mathematics.
+The Tutor Coordinator/PAWS Coordinator-WP develops, implements, and manages tutoring policies and procedures that maximize student retention.
+The Tutor Coordinator/PAWS Coordinator-WP oversees the operation of the Arch W. Shaw Writing Center and the Grizzly Math and Science Center in the Grizzly Tutoring Labs, maintains a professional learning environment, selects, trains, schedules, and supervises undergraduate tutors, plans and implements training and professional development opportunities for student staff, seeks input from users of tutoring services and evaluates effectiveness, promotes and informs the campus community about support available in the tutoring labs, and maintains effective communication with academic administrators and faculty about tutoring programs.
+The Tutor Coordinator /PAWS Coordinator-WP will provide academic resources to student-athletes, arrange for academic counseling, mentoring, and tutoring, assuring that the student-athlete stays on track academically to remain eligible to play sports and, ultimately, graduate.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least one year of tutoring or teaching experience at the high school, junior college or college level is required.
+Experience: At least one year of tutoring or teaching experience at the high school or college level is required.
+Participation in college athletics is preferred.

 Skills: Excellent oral and written communication skills and effective interpersonal skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Organizational and supervisory skills are preferred.
-Experience working in diverse environment and/or with students from diverse backgrounds is preferred.

 Other: The position may require work in the evenings and weekends.